buley/personal/src/content/success.md

 - Ability to build, create, and move without constraint
 - Complete ownership of direction and decisions

 > *"Success is not the key to happiness.
 Happiness is the key to success.
-If you love what you are doing, you will be successful." — Albert Schweitzer*
+If you love what you are doing, you will be successful." -- Albert Schweitzer*

 **Essential Truth**
-For me, success is autonomy—the ability to move through the world without being limited by external forces.
+For me, success is autonomy--the ability to move through the world without being limited by external forces.

 ## 2. Peak Operation